Welcome to today's edition of the Rush 24-7 podcast.

 Kim, thanks for the call.

-And again, these seem unrelated when they happen because they're in the big torrent of stories that you know you may or may not be paying a whole lot of attention to.
+And again, these seem unrelated when they happen because they're in the big torrent of stories that, you know, you may or may not be paying a whole lot of attention to.

 But I'm connecting the dots for you.

-Today's big news of what did not happen because of the vigilance of the Brits in the United States with regard to blowing up all of these uh airliners.
+Today's big news of what did not happen because of the vigilance of the Brits in the United States with regard to blowing up all of these airliners.

-Um but these but the Dearborn High situation, those two arrests.
+But the Dearborn High situation, those two arrests.

-Uh they uh only three of them uh made it to that university, the rest of them disappeared into the United States.
+The rest of them disappeared into the United States.

 We found three of them, by the way, they were supposed to go to Montana.

-One student was arrested in Minnesota, the other two surrendered to authorities in New Jersey.
+The other two surrendered to authorities in New Jersey.

-Eleven students are being sought after they failed to attend the program.
+11 students are being sought after they failed to attend the program.

 I'm going to Montana State to learn English.